csvitor-dev/GoDataStructure/collections/README.md

 // ...
 ```

 > I know, I know...
 Some properties have the first letter capitalized, while others don't.
-But it's not just an aesthetic detail, I'll explain soon.
+But it's not just an aesthetic detail, **it's also a consequence of visibility**.

 The above `struct` declaration is a classic example.
 Basically, the `struct` **Car** is a _blueprint_ for variable of this type.